Saints Row (2022 video game): Reception

+Critical reception

-Saints Row received "mixed or average" reviews, according to review aggregator Metacritic.
+Saints Row received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Reviews focused on the large number of bugs following launch, leading the Washington Post to call it "barely playable."
 Other major concerns were with the quality of the story and writing, and parts of the gameplay feeling dated.

-Gamespot wrote that while the combat and story were adequate, the game "struggl[ed] to live up to its legacy".
+Gamespot wrote that, while the combat and story were adequate, the game "struggl[ed] to live up to its legacy".
 EGM praised the "great open-world city and respectable gameplay fundamentals," but was disappointed in "a story that never finds its footing, and too many bugs to count."

 Sales

 According to Volition's parent company Embracer Group, Saints Row's pre-order sales had exceeded the publisher's expectations.
-Saints Row was the biggest-selling physical game in the UK, topping the charts in its debut week of release and selling more than five times the number of units as Volition's 2017 game Agents of Mayhem.
-For week 2 of UK sales, Saints Row experienced an 80% drop in sales, falling from No. 1 to No. 6 on the chart.
+Saints Row was the biggest-selling physical game in the United Kingdom, topping the charts in its debut week of release and selling more than five times the number of units as Volition's 2017 game Agents of Mayhem.
+For week 2 of the UK sales, Saints Row experienced an 80% drop in sales, falling from No. 1 to No. 6 on the chart.
 During August, Saints Row was the best-selling digital game, and the second-best-selling physical game behind Lego Star Wars: The Skywalker Saga.
 In Japan, during its first week of release, the PlayStation 4 version was the ninth-best-selling retail game, with 10,013 physical units sold; the PlayStation 5 version was the twelfth-best-selling retail game, with 7,622 physical units sold.

-Embracer Group CEO Lars Wingefors stated that while he expects Saint Row to be profitable, he felt it likely won't "have as great a return on investment as we have seen in many other games".
+Embracer Group CEO Lars Wingefors stated that while he expects Saints Row to be profitable, he felt it likely won't "have as great a return on investment as we have seen in many other games".
 He further expressed his disappointment of the game's "polarising" reception.

-By October 2022, Saints Row had attracted more than 1 million players.
+By October 2022, Saints Row had reached over 1 million players.

 In November 2022, Embracer Group stated that Saints Row "did not meet the full expectations and left the fanbase partially polarized", but financially "performed in line with management expectations in the quarter."
 It subsequently announced that Volition would be transferred from Deep Silver to Gearbox Entertainment, stating that it "has all the tools, including an experienced management team in the US, to create future success at Volition".
+In August 2023, Embracer shuttered Volition.